fknorr/matchbox/README.md

 constexpr decltype(auto) match(OptionalCVRef &&o, Arms &&...arms);

 // Match on a base-class reference, and specify an explicit result type.
-// Only selected if matchbox::acceptor<...> is a base class of `Acceptor`. template <typename Result, typename Acceptor, typename...
+// Only selected if the Acceptor type is derived from matchbox::acceptor<...>. template <typename Result, typename AcceptorCVRef, typename...
 Arms>
-Result match(Acceptor &&acceptor, Arms &&...arms);
+Result match(AcceptorCVRef &&acceptor, Arms &&...arms);

 // Match on a base-class reference and return the cvref-qualified std::common_type of results.
-// Only selected if matchbox::acceptor<...> is a base class of `Acceptor`. template <typename Acceptor, typename...
+// Only selected if the Acceptor type is derived from matchbox::acceptor<...>. template <typename AcceptorCVRef, typename...
 Arms>
-inline decltype(auto) match(Acceptor &&acceptor, Arms &&...arms);
+inline decltype(auto) match(AcceptorCVRef &&acceptor, Arms &&...arms);

 }
 ```